Dyslexia is a specific learning difficulty (SpLD). The term SpLD is an umbrella term used to cover a range of learning difficulties.

-- International academics and subject experts such as Professor Pam Snow, Steve Chinn, James Richards, Andy Bell, among others
+- International academics and subject experts such as Professor Pam Snow, Steve Chinn, James Richards, and Andy Bell, among others

 - Expert practitioners in their field from the UK, US, Australia, Finland, Malta, and Argentina.

 It is also interesting to realise that there is a global trend that within the prison population 50% are dyslexics.
-Therefore, the one of the focus of the conference is to guide delegates to better address the subject of dyslexia in their own countries, with the aim of reducing childhood trauma, drug and alcohol abuse, etc.
+Therefore, one of the focus of the conference is to guide delegates to better address the subject of dyslexia in their own countries, with the aim of reducing childhood trauma, drug and alcohol abuse, etc.

 Healthcare is often provided for everyone who needs it.
-Yet, the question is: What do we do to help the 20% of the population, which is dyslexic, so that they stay in good physical and mental health – at school, work, and home?
+Yet, the question is: What do we do to help the 20% of the population, which is dyslexic, so that they stay in good physical and mental health – at school, work, and at home?